emipa606/YayosCombat3/README.md

 Based on the abandoned 1.3 update by Ogliss https://steamcommunity.com/sharedfiles/filedetails/?id=2513695736

+**From 1.6, this mod does no longer require HugsLib, thanks to Zaljerem!**

 ## Changes from 1.5

 The advanced animations have been removed from the mod, if you want these animations you can add [Yayo's Animation](https://steamcommunity.com/sharedfiles/filedetails/?id=2877292196) as it already does the same animations.